SafetyCulture

 Infravision

 Aerial construction and maintenance can be a high-stakes game.
-Learn how Infravision uses SafetyCulture (formerly iAuditor) both on and off the ground.
+Learn how Infravision uses SafetyCulture both on and off the ground.

-From 5-10 minutes to flag problems to a 30-second process in the SafetyCulture platform
+Time reduced from 5-10 minutes to flag problems, to a 30-seconds using SafetyCulture

 Aerial construction and maintenance can be a high-stakes game.
 Power lines are a legacy risk for workers in the energy and utilities industry.
 But Infravision saw another way forward — using autonomous technology to deliver safer, cheaper, faster, and greener solutions, all without putting any lives on the line.